Hélène Jégado: Early life and crimes

-Later in 1835, Jégado was employed as a servant in a convent in Auray, but rapidly dismissed after several incidents of vandalism and sacrilege.
+Later in 1835, Jégado was employed as a servant in a convent in Auray, but was rapidly dismissed after several incidents of vandalism and sacrilege.

 Jégado worked as a cook in other households in Auray, then in Pontivy, Lorient, and Port-Louis, although she was employed only briefly in each one.
 Often someone fell ill or died.
 Among her most infamous murders was that of a child, little Marie Bréger, who died at the Château de Soye (Ploemeur) in May 1841, ten years and one month before her final arrest.
 Most victims died showing symptoms corresponding to arsenic poisoning, though she was never caught with arsenic in her possession.
 There is no record of any suspected deaths from late 1841 to 1849, although a number of her employers later reported thefts; she was apparently a kleptomaniac and was caught stealing several times.

 Her career took a new turn in 1849 when she moved to Rennes, the capital city of the region.

 Although there is not much information stating why she committed these crimes, it can generally be linked to psychological issues.
-The psychopathology model explains that her offenses can be linked to her psychological problems.
+The psychopathology model explains that her offences can be linked to her psychological problems.
 It is possible that these problems erupted at a young age after her mother died.
 It is not uncommon for a child to develop abandoned child syndrome due to the parents passing.
 Jégado once stated that murdering people gave her a sense of power, which she enjoyed.

 Arrest

 In 1850, Jégado joined the household staff of Théophile Bidard, a law professor at the University of Rennes.
-One of his servants, Rose Tessier, fell ill and died when Jégado tended her.
+One of his servants, Rose Tessier, fell ill and died when Jégado tended to her.
 In 1851, one of the other maids, Rosalie Sarrazin, fell ill as well and died.
 Two doctors had tried to save Sarrazin and because the symptoms were similar to those of Tessier, they convinced the relatives to permit an autopsy.
-Jégado aroused suspicion when she announced her innocence before she was even asked anything, and she was arrested on July 1, 1851.
+Jégado aroused suspicion when she announced her innocence before she was even asked anything, and she was arrested on 1 July 1851.

 Later inquiries linked her to 23 suspected deaths by poisoning between 1833 and 1841, but none of these were thoroughly investigated since they were outside the ten-year limit for prosecution and there was no scientific evidence.
 Local folklore has attributed to her many unexplained deaths, some of which were almost certainly due to natural causes.
 The most reliable estimate is that she probably committed about 36 murders.